 The MMF and Grand County Public Library host four collaborative Musical Story Hour events throughout each year.
 The two organizations partner to read musically themed stories with live musical demonstrations by local artists for families with young children, newborn to early elementary.
 Events conclude with musically themed crafts and an instrument petting zoo.
 Featured instruments have varied from Japanese Taiko drums and the Aboriginal didgeridoo to classical strings and brass.

 2022 Musical Story Hour Dates: January 22, April 23, July 16, October 8.

 Each year, the Festival solicits project proposals from all Grand County School District music educators in an effort to support local music education in the classroom.
 Awards fund music education resources for pre-k through high school programs.
 Requests typically include the purchase of items like new instruments, musical scores, and fund efforts such as ongoing music teacher training and class trips to musical events.

 Each summer the Festival selects high school students with an interest in Arts Administration or Music Performance for a three-month internship opportunity.
 Interns gain experience in customer service, marketing, Music Library management, Festival archive experience, artist hospitality, and more.

-Education and Community Outreach programs are supported in-part by My Good Fund, the S.J. and Jessie E. Quinney Foundation, Utah Division of Arts and Museums, Western States Arts Federation (WESTAF), the George S. & Dolores Doré Eccles Foundation, the National Endowment for the Arts, Chamber Music America, the Moab Arts Council, Daynes Music, the sale of Festival program book ads, Moab Music Festival benefit events, and individual contributions.
+Education and Engagement programs are supported in-part by My Good Fund, the S.J. and Jessie E. Quinney Foundation, Dominion Energy, Rocky Mountain Power, the Janet Q. Lawson Foundation, Utah Division of Arts and Museums, On Stage in Utah, Western States Arts Federation (WESTAF), the George S. & Dolores Doré Eccles Foundation, the National Endowment for the Arts, the City of Moab, The Synergy Company, Daynes Music, the sale of Festival program book ads, Moab Music Festival benefit events, and individual contributions.